10 Holiday Shopping Debt Traps You Need to Avoid

 From Black Friday through Cyber Monday, you can get some amazing bargains if you’re prepared.
 You don't want to splurge on anything unnecessary, though.

-To make the most of these holiday shopping opportunities without busting your budget, look at your list of gifts to review the items on it.
 Check different stores to comparison-shop and figure out which offers the best bargains on your big-ticket items.
 You can also sign up for newsletter emails from your favorite stores to get advance notice about special sales and insider-only deals.

 7. Leave Your Credit Cards at Home

-Studies show that people spend more when they use credit, so shopping with credit cards increases the risk that holiday spending could get out of control.
+Studies show that people spend more when they use credit, so shopping with credit cards increases the risk that your holiday spending could get out of control.
 Eliminate this risk and avoid overspending by bringing only the cash that you budgeted to spend.
 If you’re not comfortable carrying cash, use a debit card.

-8. Avoid Store Charge Cards
+8. Avoid Credit Cards

 Store-brand charge cards often offer a significant discount on the day you sign up for the card.
 Some also offer no-interest for a select time on items you purchase the day you open the card.